 Sure, 29 by itself doesn’t mean anything.
 But 29 definitely means something if that number used to be 15.

-A weakness of NPS is that it’s too simplistic — treating treating 6s the same as 1s, for example.
+The inherent weakness of NPS is that at the core it’s too simplistic — treating 6s the same as 1s, for example.
 But we can twist this weakness into a strength, as well.